 I'm a Sierra Leonean journalist now working in the cold North to end the use of child soldiers worldwide.
 Former Gordon Fisher Journalism Fellow, Journalists For Human Rights and BBC.
 Always Chicoco.

 Slim Xpacio in the mix, I made the beats for our first ever Chicoco Radio jingles.
 Now I'm full time in the studio in front of the screen and behind the mic.

 I tell stories on air with grace and poise — but I’m always itching to get out onto the street with a camera and show people their stories through my lens.

 We are grateful to all those organisations who support our work.
 Very special thanks to Novo Foundation and their support through the Radical Hope Fund.
-Your generosity, engagement and imagination are uncommon.
+Your generosity, engagement and imagination are uncommon and have made all this possible.
 A special thank you to GIZ and their brilliant Poverty and Inequality team.
 Roskilde and Africa Express bring music to our ears.
 And yours.
 Cadasta are generous and strategic partners.
+The GEF Small Grants Programme implemented by UNDP make partnerships for life.
+Thank you.
+The Public Machinery have designed marvellous infrastructures of collective imagination with us and have done so with joy.
+Green Planet are helping us build those infrastructures with skill and a big heart.
 Thanks to Culture at Work Africa.